-New Employment numbers indicate all tax filing(s) with the City, previous numbers were just FTE Change will lead to differences listed in the 2019 City of Akron CAFR
+New Employment numbers indicate all tax filing(s) with the City, previous numbers were just FTE

 SEWER SYSTEM

 General

 The City owns and operates a wastewater collection and treatment system (the Sewer System) that serves the City and 13 other communities in a 96 square mile service area.
 The estimated replacement value of the Sewer System exceeds \$2.2 billion.
 The existing collection system consists of 839 miles of sanitary sewers, which includes local and trunk sewers.
 Approximately 81% by length of these sewers carry only sanitary sewage, while the remaining 19% carry both sanitary sewage and storm water in periods of wet weather.
 Approximately 80% of the sanitary sewers are over 40 years in age.
 The City conducts a regular maintenance and replacement program to maintain operational efficiency of the collection system.
 The collection system also includes 36 sewage pump stations, 7 CSO storage basins, and 1 CSO conveyance and storage tunnel.
 In addition, the City has 364 miles of storm sewers and 137 miles of storm inlet lead connections.
 The sewer collection system carries sewage and storm water to the Water Reclamation Facility, the City's wastewater treatment plant, which was constructed in 1928.
 Over the years, the treatment plant has been continuously expanded and upgraded to meet increasing demands on the Sewer System based on increased volume and regulatory requirements.
 The existing wastewater treatment plant provides primary and advanced secondary treatment of wastewater, followed by disinfection prior to discharge into the Cuyahoga River.